ArKT-7/won-deployer/guide/English/prepare-en_t1.md

    won-deployer -h
    ```
 >[!NOTE]
-> If installed properly then it gives an output else error so do installation again
+> If you installed properly then it gives an output else error so do installation again
 > prefer seeing the visual guide down below